Cosmian/mse-cli/documentation/docs/cloud/getting_started.md

 $ mse cloud scaffold helloworld
-An example app has been generated in the current directory You can configure your MSE application in: helloworld/mse.toml You can now test it locally from 'helloworld/' directory using: `mse cloud test` then `pytest` Or deploy it from 'helloworld/' directory using: `mse cloud deploy` Refer to the 'helloworld/README.md' for more details.
+An example app has been generated in the current directory You can configure your MSE application in: helloworld/mse.toml You can now test it locally from 'helloworld/' directory using: `mse cloud localtest` Or deploy it from 'helloworld/' directory using: `mse cloud deploy` Refer to the 'helloworld/README.md' for more details.
 $ tree helloworld/